 Back to blog

-Semester Dates in Germany - Guide
+Semester dates in Germany – guide

-3 min read
+4 min read

 Semester dates GermanyWinter summer semesterLecture period calendarStudy start October AprilAcademic year Germany

-Germany usually has two semesters per year:
+Germany normally has two semesters per year:

 • winter semester